JanneMattila/private-endpoint-network-setup/README.md

 [Private DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-protect-private-zones-recordsets).
 E.g. `spoke1` needs to update Private DNS Zone record set in `rg-pedemo-hub` and make VNet peering between spoke1 and hub VNets (same permissions apply for `spoke2`).
+You can choose to use e.g. `Network Contributor` role in your setup, if don't want to create custom role.

 You can use following code to login as service principal: